Waste.net

 With the advent of micro electronics the quantity of metals available to be recovered continues to diminish, as components get smaller and smaller it becomes difficult or impossible to manually dismantle.

-As technology develops the use of precious or critical metals also continues to decrease or is replaced entirely.
+As technology develops, the use of precious or critical metals also continues to decrease or is replaced entirely.
 Beyond basic triage, this may leave us with the only viable option as recovery by default from the residual trace elements utilizing either a pyrometalurgical or hydrometalurgical method or a combination of both.

 In any case, ultimately we see the processing complexity and costs continue to increase and the potential economic return continues to diminish.